3ki5tj/snippets/ising/README.md

 IsingDOSnxm.txt, for integer density of states.

-islogdosnxm.txt, for logarithm density of states.
+is2lndosnxm.txt, for logarithm density of states.

 The density of states will contain `n * m + 1` lines.
 Each contains (the logarithm of) the density of states